-The care packages were filled with practical goods like soup mix from Local Investment Toward Employment (LITE) in partnership with Wolseley Family Place’s Food Connections, cookies from Indigenous Women’s Healing Centre, and Karen’s personal favourite: a three-layer mask from The Cutting Edge Quality Designs.
+The care packages were filled with practical goods like soup mix from Local Investment Toward Employment (LITE) in partnership with Wolseley Family Place’s Food Connections, cookies from Indigenous Women’s Healing Centre, hand sanitizer, activity books, a tote bag from Outstanding Branding, and Karen’s personal favourite: a three-layer mask from The Cutting Edge Quality Designs.

 Not only did the care packages feature 100% local products, but they also supported amazing organizations like LITE.